meir-retter/treasury-orders/readme.md

 Potential improvements:
 - Show the current yield curve against other days' yield curves
 - Show the projected value of the user's orders after they get their money back (factoring in payments and the yield rate)
-- Make it load faster at the start